tovmassian/react-node-ts/README.md

 * Run `npm run lint` to check your full-stack code linting.

 P.S.
 For linting rules there are several predefined recommended rules.
 You can your preferred rules on `.eslintrc`.
-As there is Prettier installed in the project it will automatically try to fix linting errors if they are configured in `.prettierrc` file.
+As there besides of `ESLint` there is also `Prettier` installed in the project on every linting check it will automatically try to fix linting errors if they are configured in `.prettierrc` file.

 ## Build for production